-Parents need to know that like the WWF shows, this movie is violent and profane.
-Unlike the WWF shows, this is the truth, and scenes showing Jake with his estranged father and daughter and Mick's wife and children horrified by a fight may be far more upsetting than the fights themselves.
+Parents need to know that like the WWE shows, Beyond the Mat is violent and profane.
+Unlike the WWE shows, this is the truth, and scenes showing Jake with his estranged father and daughter and Mick's wife and children horrified by a fight may be far more upsetting than the fights themselves.

 What's the story?